ward4mutualaid-data/w4madata/setup.md

 If you are working on a specific [issue](https://github.com/ward4mutualaid-data/w4madata/issues), it's good practice to name your branch starting with the issue number, followed by a descriptive name, such as `13_order_view_edit_page` for issue #13.

 You can now run `git branch` which will show you a list of branches that you have interacted with.
 So in this case it will have `main` and whatever your new branch is, and your new branch will be selected.
 So if you ever need to check which branch you're on, you can always run `git branch`.
 To switch to another branch, say `main` for example, use `git checkout main`.

+Open your editor (Atom/Sublime/VSCode), and open the entire w4madata folder.
+You should see all the files on the left hand side.

 Make your first edits.
 Making sure _your branch_ is checked out, open up any file in your editor and make some simple changes.
 Save the file and return to the terminal and type `git status`.
 You'll see the name of the file you edited shown in red.
 Type `git diff` and it will show you exactly what changes you made.
 Git thinks of everything in terms of adding lines and deleting lines.
 So if you modify a line of code, it will appear as a deletion of the old line (indicated by a red minus sign), and creation of the new line (indicated by a green plus sign.)